sparsell/ruby-public-private-methods-readme/README.md

 ### Why Have A Private `attr_accessor`?

 Previously we were using getters/setters so the outside world could access our instance variables.
 But now we are using them so that we can locally access them.
 Why is that valuable?
-A lot of software bugs come from the incorrect modification of state, aka variables.
-If we can centralize all modification into one place we can simplify our debugging efforts.
+Bugs can result from the incorrect modification and assignment of variables.
+If we can limit outside access to variables, we can simplify our debugging efforts.
 That's the beauty of enforcing getters/setters.
 Let's say you want to see all the places an instance variable is modified.
 With a private `attr_accessor` you can just override it and put a `binding.pry`.

 So instead of having this